Question: Which is the best crochet hook….?

 The second thing that influences which hook is right for you is the way that you hold the yarn.
 I was taught to crochet by my Aunt, she holds her yarn like this…

-This way makes sense to me, the fore-finger and thumb control the work and you don’t have to do much “swinging” to get the yarn onto the hook, the movements in your hook-hand are small.
+This way makes sense to me.
+My fore-finger and thumb control the work and I don’t have to do much “swinging” to get the yarn onto the hook.
+That means that the movements in your hook-hand are small.

-Unfortunately, after trying this way for some time, I found that my forefinger wouldn’t behave and an old knitting injury, knuckle soreness started to creep back in due to the repeated small lifts of the middle finger to get it onto the hook.
+Unfortunately, after trying this way for some time, I found that my forefinger wouldn’t behave.
+An old knitting injury, knuckle soreness started to creep back in due to the repeated small lifts of the middle finger to get it onto the hook.

 So I switched to hold it this way…